aruship4/recipe-project/README.md

 Embed at least one grouped table or pivot table in your website and explain its significance.

 For Bivariate Analysis, I examined the relationship between protein (PDV) and average recipe ratings.
 From the plot, we can see as Protein (PDV) increases, average recipe ratings increase as well.
-However, this graph has various outliers when the average rating is 1, 2, 4, and 5, which is important to observe since outliers can impact our data analysis.
-Thus, these outliers need to be filtered out, which will be done for the basemodel.

 <iframe